alexctk/Mountain-Madness-2018/README.md

 # graphics.c
 Mostly just playing around with tutorials, trying to find away to represent the objects in physics.c as circles and moving them around.
+The main challenge was trying to pass pObj_t positions to display() so the pObj position would be reflected in the graphics.
+I decided to work on homework instead.